zaratustrastar/PMFI_Protocol/CONTRACTS_README.md

 The bot will:
 - Connect to the blockchain via RPC
-- Load the vault and USDC contracts
+- Load the vault, USDC, and strategy contracts
+- Every 60 seconds: Calculate NAV and push it on-chain via `updateStrategyValue()`
-- Listen for `LiquidityShortfall` events
+- Every 10 seconds: Check for `LiquidityShortfall` events and log them
-- Log shortfall details when detected

-### What the Bot Does (Skeleton)

-Currently the bot only **monitors** for events.
-The following functionality needs to be implemented:
+### NAV Calculation (Current Implementation)

+The current implementation is a **dummy prototype**:
+- Reads USDC balance held by strategy contract
+- Adds a simulated 5% profit
+- Pushes this value on-chain

+**TODO**: Replace with real Polymarket NAV calculation using orderbook mid prices.

+### LiquidityShortfall Handling (TODO)

-1. **Polymarket Withdrawal**: When a shortfall is detected, withdraw USDC from Polymarket positions
+When a shortfall is detected, the bot should:
+1. Withdraw USDC from Polymarket positions
-2. **Vault Transfer**: Send recovered USDC from the strategy wallet to the vault
+2. Send recovered USDC to the vault

 See the `TODO` comments in `bot/bot.py` for implementation placeholders.